 Bona fide government services should be easy to identify on the internet.
-The DotGov Program, part of the General Services Administration, operates the .gov top-level domain (TLD) and makes it available to US-based government organizations, from Federal agencies to local municipalities.
-Using a .gov domain shows you’re official.
+The DotGov Program, part of the General Services Administration, operates the .gov top-level domain (TLD) and makes it available to US-based government organizations, from federal agencies to local municipalities.
+Using a .gov domain shows you’re an official government organization.

-We’re the policy and management authority for the .gov TLD.
-Our job is to make it easy to register a .gov domain name and ensure that name resolves in the global domain name system (DNS).
+We make it easy to register a .gov domain name and ensure that the name resolves in the global domain name system (DNS).
 DNS maps easy-to-remember names on top of hard-to-recall numbers, allowing you to use

 gsa.gov instead of

-.gov domains are intertwined with access to government services, and that makes .gov critical infrastructure for governments, citizens, and international internet users.
-We work to make .gov a trusted, safe space: we publish our policies, recommend security best practices, and make .gov domain data publicly available.
+Since .gov domains are intertwined with access to government services, we work to make .gov a trusted, secure, and authoritative space: we publish our policies, recommend security best practices, and make .gov domain data publicly available.

-If you’re from the government, we’re here to help.
-Contact us at email@example.com.
+If you’re an official US government organization, we’re here to help.
+Contact us at firstname.lastname@example.org.